kubevirt/containerized-data-importer/doc/pvc-mutating-webhook-rendering.md

 ## Configuration

-To be fully compatible with any external tools that may already use CDI, this new feature has to be enabled by the feature gate: `WebhookPvcRendering`.
-In the released `cdi-cr` it is disabled by default.
-To enable it, add the feature gate in the `CDI` custom resource, under spec.config (see [cdi-config doc](./cdi-config.md)).
+To be fully compatible with any external tools that may already use CDI, this feature has to be enabled by the feature gate: `WebhookPvcRendering`.
+In the released `cdi-cr` it is enabled by default.
+To disable it, remove the feature gate from the `CDI` custom resource spec.config (see [cdi-config doc](./cdi-config.md)).

 A Snippet below shows CDI resource with `WebhookPvcRendering` enabled.
 ```yaml